 The following is a summary of the material United States federal income tax consequences of the business combination to holders of Pacific Enterprises Common Stock and holders of Enova Common Stock.
 The summary is based upon the Internal Revenue Code, administrative pronouncements, judicial decisions and Treasury regulations, subsequent changes to any of which may affect the tax consequences described herein.
 The summary does not purport to be a comprehensive description of all of the tax consequences applicable to a particular taxpayer.
 In particular, the summary does not address the tax consequences to shareholders subject to special tax rules, such as banks, insurance companies, dealers in securities or shareholders who acquired their stock pursuant to the exercise of employee stock options or otherwise as compensation.
-In addition, the summary only applies to a shareholder (a) who is a U.S. citizen or resident, a U.S. federal income taxation regardless of its source and (b) who holds shares of Pacific Enterprises Common Stock or Enova Common Stock as capital assets.
-Shareholders are urged to consult their tax advisors as to the particular United States federal income tax consequences to them of the business combination and as to the foreign, state, local and other tax consequences to thereof.
+In addition, the summary only applies to a shareholder (a) who is a U.S. citizen or resident, a U.S. corporation, partnership or other entity created or organized under the laws of the United States, or an estate or trust the income of which is subject to U.S. federal income taxation regardless of its source and (b) who holds shares of Pacific Enterprises Common Stock or Enova Common Stock as capital assets.
+Shareholders are urged to consult their tax advisors as to the particular United States federal income tax consequences to them of the business combination and as to the foreign, state, local and other tax consequences thereof.